 - Avoid handshaking and elbow bumping.
 (Nod.
 Wave.
 Yote hand sign!)

 - Avoid touching your face.

 - Stay at home if sick (with any illness.)

 - Stay at home if you are exposed to a person diagnosed with COVID-19.
 Employees exhibiting common symptoms of COVID-19 will be immediately asked to leave the premises.
 Persons exhibiting COVID-19 symptoms may be asked to provide medical clearance to return to work.

 It is highly encouraged that all employees receive the annual flu shot.
 This protective vaccination is provided to all employees free of charge, and work time may be used.

 Workspaces should allow employees to maintain 6’ of separation from colleagues, students and office visitors.
 When this is not possible, other means of protection should be implemented.
 These might include such things as plexiglass barriers, stanchions, signs, etc.

 In-person meetings should be avoided if possible.
 The use of telephones and video conference application should always be the first option considered.
-If in-person meetings are essential, ensure 6’ separation is possible, wear masks if appropriate, clean conference tables, and/or implement other protective measures.
+If in-person meetings are essential, ensure 6’ separation is possible, wear face coverings, clean conference tables, and/or implement other protective measures.

 Breakrooms and small conference rooms that do not allow for physical distancing and should be closed and/or not used.